hphelion/documentation/cloudos/prepare.releasenotes.md

         `restart eve-api`<br />
         `restart eve-requestworker`

 **Note:** In the current release, the dashboards use pre-defined login credentials.
 These are not published in the web-hosted documentation.
-To get the pre-defined login credentials, refer to the readme file included in the same ZIP that contained the HP Cloud OS Sandbox ISO.
+To get the pre-defined login credentials, refer to the readme file included in the same ZIP that contained the HP Helion Cloud OS Sandbox ISO.
-If you have not already done so, see the ZIP on the <a href="https://cloudos.hpwsportal.com" target="codn">HP Cloud OS Distribution Network</a>.
+If you have not already done so, see the ZIP on the <a href="https://cloudos.hpwsportal.com" target="codn">HP Helion Cloud OS Distribution Network</a>.

 ###Resolved Issues in Version 1.20## {#v120resolved}

-The following issues have been resolved in HP Cloud OS 1.20.
+The following issues have been resolved in HP Helion Cloud OS 1.20.

 ####Cloud Utilities####